Your travel guide to the best of the South Pacific

 A 45-minute flight further north, Aitutaki rises no higher than 400ft and it’s billed as “the world's most beautiful lagoon” – a tag which seems totally justified the moment you start bobbing around in its limpid waters.
 As Gauguin put it when he discovered the charms of Polynesia 125 years ago: “Everything is beautiful, everything is good”.
 Disney’s Moana – the ocean is calling Moana follows a spirited teenager who sails out on a daring mission

-to prove herself a master wayfinder and fulfill her ancestors’ unfinished quest.
+to prove herself a master wayfinder and fulfil her ancestors’ unfinished quest.
 Celebrate the world of Moana through food, fashion, history and

 the amazing culture of the South Pacific itself.
 To discover more about the amazing world of Moana , go to tgr.ph/moana and don't miss it in UK cinemas from December 2.